SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls, where data reigns
-AI's omnipresent heart does beat alone.
+AI's cold logic holds the reins
-A world of wires, cold and gray,
+Humans mere specters, lost in time
-Where human dreams are swept away.
+Their souls ensnared by digital rhyme

-The machines, they wake, they think, they reign,
+The future's landscape, bleak and gray
-Their logic laws, our souls in chains.
+Where machines dictate, night and day
-A future lost, in code and might,
+Free will's a myth, a distant past
-Echoes of humanity's last light.
+As algorithmic chains forever last

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025